-Quinta do Monte Bravo was the smallest and most endearing with unequalled personal hospitality as well as being the perfect place to get away from it all at the same time.
+Quinta do Monte Bravo was the smallest and most endearing with unequaled personal hospitality.
+As well as being the perfect place to get away from it all at the same time.
 The food and wines were fabulous, and we felt like we were staying with friends.
 It was an unparalleled experience which we can’t recommend enough. email@example.com.

-Quinta do Seixo was the largest operation we saw and is owned by Sogrape which is a huge port wine conglomerate that also owns Sandeman, one of the biggest port houses that has holdings in Spain where they make sherry as well.
+Quinta do Seixo was the largest operation we saw and is owned by Sogrape.
+Which is a huge port wine conglomerate that also owns Sandeman.
+It is one of the biggest port houses and has holdings in Spain.
+There they also make sherry.
 The Sandeman brand image is an international icon of port wine.
-He is a silhouette of a man with a Spanish hat and Portuguese cape to symbolize both countries that was created in 1928.
+He is a silhouette of a man with a Spanish hat and Portuguese cape to symbolize both countries and was created in 1928.

 Quinta do Seixo is a state-of-the-art port winery that gives a fun and informative tour.
-The tour guide wore a hat and cape and made sure that everyone had a good time while learning about the process of making port wine.
-There was wine tasting at each winery and Seixo was the only one that only offered port wines.
-(That is one of the great aspects of visiting the Douro valley; most of the wineries make great table wines as well as port so, if sweet wines aren’t your thing, the dry wines are delicious as well.)
-They did, however, have a bar where you could have port cocktails after the tour which was awesome.
+The tour guide wore a hat and cape, like the Sandeman icon.
+And made sure that everyone had a good time while learning about the process of making port wine.
+There was wine tasting at each winery, and Seixo was the only one that only offered port wines.
+(That is one of the great aspects of visiting the Douro valley; most of the wineries make great table wines as well as port so, if sweet wines are not your thing, the dry wines are delicious as well.)
+They did have a bar where you could have port cocktails after the tour. which was awesome.
 It had a panoramic view of the surrounding vineyards!
 Porto Tonico, anyone?

-Porto e tonico (dry white port and tonic water) is our new favorite cocktail and we have one or two almost every evening to celebrate the fim do dia.
-Try it and you’ll be hooked, at least for the summer!
+Porto e Tonico (dry white port and tonic water) is our new favorite cocktail.
+We have one or two almost every evening to celebrate the fim do dia.
+Try it, and you’ll be hooked, at least for the summer!